jboy/nim-pymod/README.md

   * **Tip:** You might additionally wish to import `pymodpkg/docstrings` (to enable Python-like docstrings) and/or `pymodpkg/pyarrayobject` (to enable the `PyArrayObject` type that corresponds to Numpy's array type).
-2. In your Nim source code module, annotate each Nim proc to be exported with the `{.exportpy.}` pragma (named by analogy with the standard Nim `{.exportc.}` pragma).
+2. In your Nim module, annotate each Nim proc to be exported with the `{.exportpy.}` pragma (named by analogy with the standard Nim `{.exportc.}` pragma).
-3. At the end of your Nim source code model, configure the Python module using the `initPyModule()` macro, specifying the desired Python module name as a string (without a filename suffix), followed by the names of the Nim procs that should be compiled into the Python module.
+3. At the end of your Nim module, configure the Python module to be generated, using the `initPyModule()` macro.
+Specify the desired Python module name as a string (without a filename suffix), followed by the names of the Nim procs that should be compiled into the Python module.
-  * **Tip:** You can use the `initPyModule()` macro multiple times at the end of your Nim module, with different Python module names & different combinations of Nim procs, to create multiple Python modules.
+  * **Tip:** You can use the `initPyModule()` macro multiple times at the end of your Nim module, with different Python module names & different combinations of Nim procs, to generate multiple Python modules.
-  * **Tip:** If you specify the empty string `""` as the Python module name, the Python module will have the same name as the Nim source code module, but with an underscore `"_"` prepended.
+  * **Tip:** If you specify the empty string `""` as the Python module name, the Python module will have the same name as the Nim module, but with an underscore `"_"` prepended.
+So for example, a Nim module `native.nim` would be compiled to a Python module `_native.so`.
 4. Invoke the supplied Python script `pmgen.py` with the filename of your Nim source code module as a command-line argument, to auto-generate & invoke a set of Makefiles that will in turn initiate & run the Pymod process.